dblock/code.dblock.org/_posts/2011/2011-03-27-a-rake-task-for-copying-mongodb-databases.markdown

 #### Copying Databases

 MongoDB has a nifty `copyDatabase` (or clone) feature described [here](https://www.mongodb.com/docs/v2.2/reference/method/db.copyDatabase).
-It’s incremental, so we must drop tables before calling it.
-We also have to ensure that we don’t drop system tables, otherwise our database may be rendered inaccessible.
+It's incremental, so we must drop tables before calling it.
+We also have to ensure that we don't drop system tables, otherwise our database may be rendered inaccessible.

 {% highlight ruby %}
 desc "MongoDB database to database copy"